 - By regular mail, if you have not registered for online mail.

 - Online via the CRA's My Account service, where you can view the status of your return and the Notice of Assessment when it is available.
 My Account also allows you to update your profile such as changing your contact information, or adding or editing direct deposit information, etc.

 - Using the MyCRA application from a mobile device.
 MyCRA also allows changes to personal information and other viewing and editing options.

 In some cases, the CRA may decide to conduct an audit of your business or personal finances.
-This can occur if they suspect that you have under-reported income and/or over-reported expenses, or in many cases, you may be randomly selected for an audit either individually or as a member of a targeted business group.
+It can occur if they suspect that you have under-reported income and/or over-reported expenses, or in many cases, you may be randomly selected for an audit either individually or as a member of a targeted business group.

 An audit consists of a full-scale examination of the revenue and expenses you—and possibly your spouse—have declared on your tax returns.
 You must retain your tax records and supporting documents for six years from the end of the current tax year.
 If the audit reveals discrepancies in your tax returns, you can be reassessed for current and prior tax years.